-Applicants have three choices on how to apply to Drake; we give equal consideration to all three methods.
-However, students who intend to apply to the pre-pharmacy program MUST select pre-pharmacy as their major in any of the applications.
-Please also designate a second choice for area of study if Drake does not grant you admission into the pre-pharmacy program.
+You can access the application in two ways, both of which are given equal consideration for admission.
+However, students who intend to apply to the pre-pharmacy program MUST choose the Drake Standard Application path and select pre-pharmacy as their major in any of the applications.
+Please also designate an alternate choice for area of study.

-Complete the Common Application and the Member Questions specific to Drake University
+Complete the Common Application and the Common Application Member Questions specific to Drake University.

 Drake University will evaluate your academic transcripts in the admission process.
 Send your official high school transcript for review; if you have taken any college classes for credit, submit your college transcript as well.
 If you are using the Common Application, Drake will accept transcripts sent through the Common Application process.